adithyasandew/Keyboard-Tester/README.md

 ```
 python keytest.py
 ```
-### 👉 You should need to Admin/Root privileges to run this script
+### 👉 You should need Admin/Root privileges to run this script